WindPT/WindPT/README.md

 [![Releases Downloads](https://img.shields.io/github/downloads/labs7in0/WindPT/latest/total.svg)](https://github.com/labs7in0/WindPT/releases/latest)

-This project is still in early stage, DO NOT use it on production environment, pull requests are welcome.
+This project is still under development, pull requests and issues are welcome.

 This extension is designed to work with PHPWind 9.x, and `local search` plugin (a 3rd extension) is required by the theme bundled with this extension.

-If you find any bugs or mistakes, please let me know by submitting issues or making pull requests.
+## HOWTO

 * You should create a directory named `torrent` with mask 0755 under the root of PHPWind manually if php have no permission to `write`.
 * This extension and its bundled theme should be enabled manually on the Dashboard of PHPWind.